Bates Financial Aid Policies

 Tuition, mandatory fees, program deposit.

 If attending an English language university, the costs are calculated on the cost of direct application and enrollment at the university.
-The extra costs of applying through Arcadia, IFSA-Butler, and other programs are not eligible.
+Unless otherwise indicated in the approved programs listing, the extra costs of applying through Arcadia, IFSA-Butler, and other programs are not eligible.
 The extra costs of optional academic or extracurricular activities are not eligible.

 Housing and food costs for the orientation and academic program.